ZigBee Temperature and Humidity Sensors for Smart Buildings and HVAC Systems (2026 Guide)

 1.3 Compliance Demands Accurate, Auditable Data

-Regulations like the FDA’s Good Distribution Practice (GDP) for pharmaceuticals and the EU’s EN 15251 for building comfort require B2B operators to track temperature/humidity with ±0.5°C accuracy and retain 2+ years of data.
+Regulations like the FDA’s Good Distribution Practice (GDP) for pharmaceuticals and the EU’s EN 15251 for building comfort require facility operators and building managers to track temperature/humidity with ±0.5°C accuracy and retain 2+ years of data.
 38% of non-compliant businesses face fines averaging $22,000 (FDA 2024)—a risk ZigBee sensors mitigate with calibrated measurements and cloud-based data logging.

 ZigBee Temperature Humidity Sensor: B2B Guide for OWON PIR323

-2. Key Features B2B Buyers Must Prioritize (Beyond Basic Sensing)
+2. Key Features Smart Building and HVAC Integrators Should Prioritize (Beyond Basic Sensing)

 Not all ZigBee temperature and humidity sensors are built for commercial use.
-B2B teams need to focus on these non-negotiable specs to avoid project failures:
+Smart building operators and HVAC integrators should focus on these critical specifications to avoid project failures:

 Accuracy & Range Temperature: ±0.5°C (critical for labs/pharmacies); Humidity: ±3% RH; Sensing range: -20°C~100°C (covers cold storage to industrial machinery) Avoids inventory damage (e.g., vaccine spoilage) and compliance fines.